-In good circumstances, staying motivated can be a hard fight.
+In good circumstances, staying motivated with a positive mindset can be a hard fight.
 It becomes more challenging if demanding situations abound.
 There are numerous subtle recommendations for staying motivated at work, before heading out, or when at your wits’ end.
-The suggestions could go like” recite encouraging quotes, put a photo of you on the work space, and lots of other supposedly effective measures to keep you motivated.
+The suggestions could go like” recite encouraging quotes, put a photo of you on the work space, and lots of other supposedly effective ways to stay motivated.

 This is not to downplay the importance of these recommendations, rather show that motivation is not automatic.
 Constant effort is required to sustain it.
 Few effective tips are sure to help to sustain your motivation.
 The first is to set a goal and envisage the benefits you stand to gain.